Aug 5

 The case#2 will be posted on the next post so please continue in next few days.

-Please find the excel sheet to calculate “mix different mud densiy with limited pit space”
+Please find the excel sheet to calculate “mix different mud density with limited pit space”

 When you get differentially stuck, you may consider spotting light weight fluid to reduce force created by differential pressure between mud in wellbore and formation pressure.
-However, you really need to understand and be able to calculate how much light fluid you can put in hole that it will not create well control situation by accidentally underbalance formation pressure.
-This post demonstrates you how to determine maximum height of light weight spot pill that can be in the annulus.
+However, it is imperative to be able to calculate how much light weight fluid added into the well that it will not accidentally underbalance formation pressure.

 a) Determine the difference in pressure gradient in psi/ft between the mud weight and light weight spot fluid: